 - Two rather harsh examples of wasting food occur in the Justice League episode "The Brave and the Bold".
 At the beginning of the episode, Flash is flirting with two girls, with enough food for ten people (given how high his metabolism is, he always eats like that).
 However, duty calls, and he has to leave it unfinished to stop a runaway truck.
 Later, he orders about twenty hamburgers from a vendor, but again is called to heroics when Solovar steals a car, leaving them uneaten.

 - In the Gravity Falls episode "Love God", two characters order some chili fries at a local diner.
 The food gets spiked with a Love Potion; they each eat one fry, fall hopelessly in love, and leave without eating the rest.
 Admittedly, magical interference is a better justification then in most cases, but it's still a little sad.

 - Incidentally, can easily be Truth in Television for business meetings and interviews held during a meal.
 You never want to get caught with your mouth full of food when asked a question, you can't eat hurriedly (not proper), and you can't hold up everyone else while you finish the current course.
-Very painful for people who were brought up that throwing away food was one of the Seven Deadly Sins.
+Very painful if you were brought up believing that throwing away food was one of the Seven Deadly Sins.

-- Thankfully, today's increasingly casual business world means it's no longer uncommon for bosses or clients to say "Alright, now let's eat, huh?" once the important stuff is finished.
+- Thankfully, today's increasingly casual business world means it's no longer uncommon for bosses or clients to say "Alright, now let's eat" once the important stuff is finished.